 While some larger organisations, such as consultancies, governments, and pharmaceutical companies, offer graduate schemes, many smaller, more specialised organisations will advertise on specific websites or rely on interested applicants making a speculative application.
 To support your career planning and job search it’s important to build your network and connect with relevant LSE alumni and others in the field.
 LSE’s Ask An Alum tool can help with this in addition to other networking tools such as LinkedIn.

-If you’re looking to gain experience
+If you are looking to gain experience

-If you’re early on in your career
+If you are early in your career

 If you have more experience

 In the health sector, more experienced hiring usually happens through advertised vacancies, specialist recruitment agencies and professional networks.
 Meeting LSE alumni who have established careers in the field will help answer questions relevant to your individual circumstances.
 For more experienced candidates, a CV which highlights previous positions and achievements in combination with LSE studies can emphasise the value you can offer.